 …identify the key successful factors that characterize the design of a real world data collection based on observational methods.

-She holds a MS in biophysics.
-Since 2002 she has been working in MediNeos where she gained expertise in epidemiology, biostatistics, laws/regulations applied to pharmaceutical and medical devices fields as well as project management of complex multinational peri and post approval studies.
-She highly skilled in the design of observational studies with different study designs (prospective and retrospective cohort studies, case control, cross sectional) and various typology (Epidemiological Studies, Patient Registries, PASS/PAES, …).
-She is author of several scientific publications and lectures both at national and international congresses.
-She is an active member of different national and international scientific associations.
+Simona holds a MS in Biophysics.
+Since 2002 (when she joined Medineos-an IQVIA company), she has been working in Real World Evidence research focusing on methodology and laws/regulations within the pharmaceutical and medical device fields.
+This has involved the project management of complex multinational peri- and post-approval studies.
+She is highly skilled in connecting the product development strategy with the design of observational studies (including prospective and retrospective cohort studies, case control, cross sectional) and various typology (such as epidemiological studies, patient registries, PASS/PAES, MCR, etc.).
+She has authored several scientific publications in peer-reviewed scientific journals and presented lectures for both national and international congresses.
+She is an active member of international scientific associations, including ISPOR (International Society of Pharmaco-economics and Outcomes Research).